-On the latest episode of Team Building Saves the World, Sandra Kearney, CEO of Human Power Solutions, explains that if you have high employee turnover, “you are just throwing money out the window.”
+On our Team Building Saves the World podcast on employee retention, Sandra Kearney, CEO of Human Power Solutions, explains that if you have high employee turnover, “you are just throwing money out the window.”

 “It’s really expensive to find, recruit, and train an employee and then have them leave after a year.
 When an employee leaves like that, it creates a void in whatever they were doing — whether they were sweeping the floors or running the finances.”